DanielJPolson/Projects/README.md

 # Projects
-All projects I've worked on through UVic
+All projects I've worked on through UVic.